chroma-x/php-qr-code-suite/README.md

 ## Contribution

 Contributing to our projects is always very appreciated.
-**But: please follow the contribution guidelines written down in the `CONTRIBUTING.md` document.**
+**But: please follow the contribution guidelines written down in the [CONTRIBUTING.md](https://github.com/markenwerk/php-qr-code-suite/blob/master/CONTRIBUTING.md) document.**

 ## License

-QR Code Suite is under the MIT license.
+PHP QR Code Suite is under the MIT license.